kronosvamsi/Task_Api/README.md

 # Task_Api
 This is  a task manager api web application.
-It is a task manager where it manages the task by CRUD operations.In general tasks are records with Id,name,description stored in database.
+We can create ,update, delete the task by using terminal based commands.In general tasks are records with Id,name,description stored in database.

 ### Set up details